 - Coaching system: China has the best training program.
-Started at the very young age.
-Very good coach with the step-by-step tutorial.
+Started at a very young age.
+A very good coach with the step-by-step tutorial.
 Master the foundation of table tennis, and focus on the speed, power, quality of the shots at the beginning.

 - Players: Chinese peoples love this sport.
-That’s why the government continues to investigate to the system.
-They devoted their life for this sports.
+That’s why the government continues to investigate the system.
+They devoted their lives to this sport.
 From generation to generation.

 Note: Some peoples say, “Hey, China so good because they have so many players”.
 Wrong!
-That’s the quality of training that decide your level, not the quantity.
+That’s the quality of training that decides your level, not the quantity.
 The number of table tennis players around the world is much more important than the Chinese player.
-But they are the best, because they sacrifice many things to this sport.
+But they are the best because they sacrifice many things for this sport.

 But here are the top 5 Secrets that why Chinese players are so so good.

 - #1 – They have the best coaches in the world

 - #2 – They have the best training system

 - #3 – Very High Detailed coaching techniques

 - #4 – Special “closed-training” for Important Tournaments like Olympics, or World Championship.